 Learning to Love Life and Make Positive Changes

 Nashville, Ark. – Spring gives us a new outlook on life.
-Whether it is watching birds building their nests or enjoying the beautiful flowers that are blooming, spring just makes us feel better and gives us a positive feeling inside.
+Whether it’s watching birds building their nests or enjoying the beautiful flowers that are blooming, spring just makes us feel better and gives us a positive feeling inside.
 Have you ever thought about what makes you happy in a relationship?
-Often relationships, whether it is with family, spouses or even co-workers, can be challenging.
-By making wise choices, we often find our lives more rewarding, especially with those we spend time with.
+Often relationships, whether it’s with family, spouses, or even co-workers, can be challenging.
+By making wise choices, we often find our lives more rewarding especially with those we spend time with.

 According to a program developed by Dr. Wallace Goddard, family life specialist and professor with the University of Arkansas Division of Agriculture, life is like taking a hiking trip up a mountain.
-You do not get there by accident.
-You have to plan the route you are taking, plus you need to take some things along in order to make your life’s journey a little more pleasant.
+You don’t get there by accident.
+You have to plan the route you are taking, plus you need to take some things along in order to make your life journey a little more pleasant.
 Therefore, if we make good choices along life’s path, we are likely to have a successful journey and be happier.
-Dr. Goddard has outlined the steps we should take in a program he created, “The Personal Journey.”
+Dr. Goddard has outlined the steps we should take in a program he created, “The Personal Journey”.
 It includes seven steps for living a happier, more fulfilling life.

 - Enjoy today.
-Take time to slow down and appreciate life.
+Take time to stop and smell the roses.
 Focus on life’s beauty instead of its obstacles.
-Do you know of someone who is always looking on the bright side?
+Do you know of someone who always seems to be looking on the bright side?
 Those who find the beauty in life travel well.

 - Find the gems in your past.
 Anyone who wants to find a gem must be willing to search for it.
 We all have things in our past that we wish did not happen or that we wish we could change.
 When bad things happen, we may think that nothing good can ever come from this.
 Life’s treasures are often found after digging through challenges and disappointments.